Malt51/project4/README.md

  - CD to Client and npm run dev

 To Start Server
--CD to Server and Npx nodemon Server/server.js
+- CD to Server and Npx nodemon Server/server.js